A note on closed-form spread option valuation under log-normal models: Generalization of the Bjerksund-Stensland formula

 From part (a) of Lemma \ref{lem2}, we see that when $x_{\ell}^i$ goes to $+\infty$, $\frac{y_{\ell}^i-y_0^i}{x_{\ell}^i-x_0^i}$ monotonically increases to $\frac{\sigma_2}{\sigma_1}$.
 So we introduce a parameter $0<b\le 1$ and define the following lines

-Our goal is to use these lines $\ell_i$ in (\ref{approx2}) to obtain a closed form formula for the spread option.
+Our goal is to use these lines $\ell_i$ in (\ref{1s}) to obtain a closed-form formula for the spread option.
 For this we need to discuss how to choose appropriate points $(x_0^i, y_0^i)$.
-Since $(x_0^i, y_0^i)$ lies on the curve $\mathcal{C}_i$ for each $i=1,2,3$, we plug in these points to the equations of the three curves and obtain the expressions for $y_0^i, i=1,2,3,$ as follows
+Since $(x_0^i, y_0^i)$ lies on the curve $\mathcal{C}_i$ for each $i=1,2,3$, we plug in these points to the equations of the three curves and obtain the expressions for $y_0^i, i=1,2,3,$